abdulkadireyigul/fastcore/fastcore/monitoring/README.md

 ### Correlation/Request ID

-The monitoring module adds a unique request/correlation ID to each request.
-These IDs can be found in logs and response headers.
+Note: The monitoring module does not add a request/correlation ID by default.
+If you need request IDs for log correlation or response headers, you can add this via custom middleware or use a third-party package.
 Full distributed tracing (e.g., OpenTelemetry, Jaeger, Zipkin) is not supported.

 ## Integration with External Tools